TheOverwatcher/SodiumEncryptionTool/README.md

 - **filename**: name of the output file.
 Default is *secrets.txt*

 ## Output
 The output file is labeled per the filename under the output directory.
+The output contains the following:
+- **PUBLIC_KEY**: The hexadecimal version of the public key
+- **PRIVATE_KEY**: The hexadecimal version of the private key
+- **MESSAGE**: The hexadecimal version of the encrypted message